tecelit/fast-api-boilerplate/README.md

-# FastAPI, SqlAlchemy, Postgres setup Boilerplate
+# Simple to use FastAPI, SqlAlchemy, Postgres setup Boilerplate

 FastAPI Boilerplate is a robust and highly customizable REST API template built with FastAPI, a modern, fast, web framework for building APIs with Python 3.6+ based on standard Python type hints.
 This boilerplate includes easy-to-use definitions and functionalities for handling roles, database migrations with Alembic, and more.
 It is designed to kickstart your FastAPI projects and simplify the development process.